bioinformatics-training/intro-machine-learning-2018/docs/03-logistic-regression.md

 <p class="caption">(\#fig:timeser)Differential expression analysis for time series.
 Here we have two time series with very different behaviour (right).
 However, as a whole the mean and variance of the time series is identical (left) and the datasets are not differentially expressed using a t-test (p<0.9901)</p>
 </div>

 Gaussian processes regression represents a useful way of modelling time series, and can therefore be used as a basis for detecting differential expression in time series.
-To do so we write down two competing modes: (i) the two time series are differentially expressed, and are therefore best described by two independent GPs; (ii) the two time series are noisy observations from an identical underlying process, and are therefore best described by a single joint GP.
+To do so we write down two competing modes: (i) the two time series are differentially expressed, and are therefore best described by two independent GPs; (ii) the two time series are noisy observations from an identical underlying process, and are therefore best described by a single joint GP applied to the union of the data.

 Exercise 3.8 (optional): Write a function for determining differential expression for two genes.
-Hint: you will need to fit $3$ GPs: one to the mock, one to the control, and one to the union of mock and control.
-You can use the Bayes Factor to determine if the gene is differentially expressed.
+Hint: you will need to fit $3$ GPs: one to the mock/control, one to the infected dataset, and one to the union of mock/control and infected.
+You can use the Bayes' Factor to determine if the gene is differentially expressed.

 #### Advanced Application 2: Timing of differential expression {#application-2}

 Nonlinear Bayesian regression represent a powerful tool for modelling time series.
-In the previous section we have shown how GPs can be used to model if two time series are differentially expressed.
+In the previous section we have shown how GPs can be used to model *if* two time series are differentially expressed.
 More advanced models using GPs aim to identify *when* two (or more) time series diverge [@Stegle2010robust,@yang2016inferring,@penfold2017nonparametric].
-The [DEtime](https://github.com/ManchesterBioinference/DEtime) package [@yang2016inferring] is one way for doing so.
+The [DEtime](https://github.com/ManchesterBioinference/DEtime) package [@yang2016inferring] is one way to do so.

 ```r